ikumen/today-i-learned/posts/til/ttt-with-minimax.md

                       +-- o o _ <------- o o x (x wins) o x x          o x x
 ```
-`x` looks at each simulation and selects the position that has the highest possible (maximizing) value, while the opponent `o` will select the position with the lowest possible (minimizing) simulated value.
+In minimax, we look at each return value and select the position with max or min value depending on which turn we are simulating.
 So, in a nutshell, we've just described the minimax algorithm.

-## Algorithm
+## Implementation

-To demonstrate the minimax algorithm, we'll take a look at snippets of code from the tic-tac-toe game above.
+We'll take a look at snippets of code from the tic-tac-toe game above.
 The game utilizes minimax when you play the hard computer player.

-Minimax requires a simulation of all possible game states to determine the next best move, so we need to design a class to encapsulate the game state on any given turn.
-Each state should be an immutable object with the following properties:
+`GameState` is an immutable object that will encapsulate the game's state for any given turn, with the following properties:

 * all positions within the game (e.g, the 3x3 cells)
 * player that will play the next turn